-This post is about a particular, wrong framing that keeps people from learning the skills of Part II.
-Part II is something vegetarians will have a much easier time learning/solving, but normal people can still learn it.
+This post is about a need that keeps most people from learning the skills of Part II.

-A very incomplete list of things that make people feel unsafe, as if they have to appease others to survive, are:
+To give you a better sense for what things to look for, here’s a very incomplete list of things that make people feel unsafe, as if they have to appease others to survive:

 - Not having friends who like you for who you are

 - Having friends/family/partners who will withhold affection or support if you don’t do something (like, get good grades, or offer them your submission)*

 - Having lots of acquaintances, but no close friends who would like, have your back in a fight (hanging out 1-on-1 is good for making closer friends)

 - Believing you need to do a specific thing to be “good” or “safe”, e.g. get good grades, earn lots of money, have certain politics, etc*

 - Not having enough money to survive if you get fired* (or, fear that you don’t have enough, even if you do)

 - Being part of a cult (looking at you, Effective Altruism)